-It’s best when painting to do light coats, allowing them to dry before adding another coat.
+When painting, it's best to do light coats, allowing them to dry before adding another coat.
 One thing I learned during this process was to make sure your paint isn’t too old.
 I couldn’t understand why I couldn’t cover up the rust after several coats.
-I about threw up my hands to give in to buying a new insert.
+I about threw up my hands and gave in to buying a new insert.
 Before doing that, however, I decided to give it one last shot with some new paint.
 That did the trick!

 I purchased paint that claims to stop rust and cover up everything.
 With the first light coat, the rust started to disappear.
 After a few coats, the vents looked brand new.
 I was quite pleased with myself for doing my own little DIY job.

-I saved at least some money by doing it myself, unless you count the hours I spent.
-However, I do think with the right tools up front, especially with new paint, the job would have taken only an hour or so.
+I saved at least some money by doing it myself, even if I didn't save time.
+However, I do think that with the right tools from the start, especially new paint, the job would have taken only an hour or so.

 Fine to medium sandpaper

 - Remove majority of rust by smoothing with sandpaper.